AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-search.md

 | SourceTypeId | Yes		|
 | TargetTypeId | Yes		|
 | Properties   | Yes, with limitations* |

+> [!NOTE]
-**\*Notes on `Properties` field:** The `Properties` collection contains a list of SdsStreamViewProperty objects.
-The query will attempt to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
-The `Properties` collection of nested views will also be searched.
-See example below.
+> The `Properties` collection contains a list of SdsStreamViewProperty objects.
+> The query will attempt to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
+> The `Properties` collection of nested views will also be searched.
+See the example below.

 #### Example
 You can search for ``ComplexView`` using the `Id`("NestedView"), `SourceTypeId`, and `TargetTypeId` of ``NestedView`` but not its `Description`("An example of a nested view").